-Every founder has asked the same terrifying question at some point:
+Every founder has asked the same terrifying question at some point: "How much time do we have left?"

-Cash runway is more than just a finance term– it’s the heartbeat of your startup.
+Cash runway is more than just a finance term, it's the heartbeat of your startup.
 It determines how much time you have to build, hire, and grow before you run out of money.
 Yet most founders only look at it once a quarter, or when fundraising starts to get urgent.

 In this post, we'll walk through how to do runway analysis the right way, what metrics actually matter, and how Parallel helps founders stay ahead of cash risk in real time.